magnussolution/magnusbilling7/wiki/en/modules/callSummaryCallShop/callSummaryCallShop.rst

 .. _callSummaryCallShop-sumsessiontime:

-Min duration
+Duration
-""""""""""""
+""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _callSummaryCallShop-sumprice:

-Sell
+Sell price
-""""
+""""""""""

-We not write the description to this field.
+We did not write the description to this field.